syncfusion-content/flutter-docs/Flutter/calendar/getting-started.md

 ---

 # Getting Started with Flutter calendar (SfCalendar)
 This section explains the steps required to add the calendar widget and populate appointments to the calendar widget.
-This section covers only basic features needed to get started with Syncfusion calendar widget.
+This section covers only basic features needed to get started with the Syncfusion calendar widget.
 ## Add Flutter calendar to an application
 Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.